jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Hardware eventually fails.
 Software eventually works._ — Michael Hartung

+_As the tests get more specific, the code gets more generic._ — Bob Martin

 _Our end users are our best and most expensive testers._ — Jim Humelsine

 _The most effective debugging tool is still careful thought, coupled with judiciously placed print statements._ — Brian Kernighan